The highest priority is that people of all ages are opened to deeper connections with themselves, others, and the spirit of life.

 Deepen and broaden your personal spiritual growth by joining a Small Group Ministry group.

-Meditate with the CVUUS Sangha any Sunday evening.
+Meditate with the CVUUS Sangha any Sunday evening, currently online.